EdgeEX — Course options overview

 • Show activities on course map.

-This option group is new in EdgeEX courses and will be available in Fall 2023.
+This option group is new in EdgeEX courses.